-People with autism are weak at and avoid eye contact, you should try your best to attract their attention when communicating with them, but don’t insist on forcing, because maintaining eye contact is a pressure for some autistic people and rise the opportunity to trigger their emotions.
+People with autism are weak at and avoid eye contact, you should try your best to attract their attention when communicating with them, but don’t force because maintaining eye contact is a pressure for some autistic people and raise the opportunity to trigger their emotions.

-People with autism are sensitive to the tone, so when talking to them, the sound should be soft and the words should be concise and clear.
+People with autism are sensitive to sound, so when talking to them, the tone should be soft and the words should be concise and clear.

 Appropriate attitude towards people with autism: